o3de/o3de.org/content/docs/user-guide/components/reference/physx/rigid-body-physics.md

 1. Add the **PhysX Rigid Body** component to the entity.

-1. Create another entity for your PhysX terrain.
-For more information, see the **[PhysX Terrain](/docs/user-guide/components/reference/transform/)** component.
+1. Create another entity underneath the first, with a **PhysX Collider** component and a **Mesh** component but without a **PhysX Rigid Body** component.
+This will create a static rigid body.

 1. Press **Ctrl+G** to enter gameplay mode.
 **Example**

    The entity has a **PhysX Collider** component and a **PhysX Rigid Body** component attached.
-Because the object is dynamic, it falls and then collides with the **PhysX Terrain** component.
+Because the object is dynamic, it falls and then collides with the static rigid body.
 ![\[Animated example of a dynamic entity falling to the terrain and bouncing around.\]](/images/user-guide/shared/physx-creating-dynamic-object-1.gif)

 **Note**
 For the **[Transform](/docs/user-guide/components/reference/transform/)** component, clear the **Static** property.
 This ensures that the mesh moves with the physics simulation.